EECS556/EECS556_code/README.md

     `min`: Minimum component size enforced by post-processing (5)

 #Troubleshooting
-1. Complain about treevalc, try navigate to Geometric/
+1. Complain about treevalc, try navigate to `GeometricContext/src/boosting` and then

+        >> mex treevalc